-The Ajay Ojha Memorial Scholarship (AOMS) was set up in 2014 to honor a former Upakar Board member, Ajay Ojha.
+The Ajay Ojha Memorial Scholarship (AOMS) was set up in 2014 to honor a former Upakar Board member, Dr. Ajay Ojha.

 Dedicated contributions towards his fund may be made by mail to the Upakar Foundation (use the memo field to designate Ajay Ojha Memorial Scholarship) or by donating online by clicking on the DONATE button and selecting the AOMS box.